mpancha/Queues/README.md

 get/set
 -------------------------
 /set will set the key = "this message will self-destruct in 10 seconds" on redis server.
 The key will be deleted by redis server after 10 seconds.

-/get will fetch the key value from the redis server /get after 10 seconds of /set will return null.
+/get will fetch the key value from the redis server.

+/get after 10 seconds of /set will return null.

 recent